jokilic/receptko/thoughts.md

 - [ ] maxReadyTime - time in minutes (int)
 - [ ] sort - sorting strategy (String)

+I want recipes from ALL cuisines and I want the food to be VEGAN.
+By the way, I don't want the CHINESE cuisine.

+I'm GLUTEN intolerant, so I don't need those recipes.

+The ingredients I have in my kitchen are TOMATO, CHEESE and RICE.
+I don't want PEPPER.

+I'm trying to find BREAKFAST meals.

+I want my food to be ready in 25 MINUTES.

+FIND RECIPES

 ### SearchRecipesByIngredients
 - [ ] ingredients - comma separated